ThomasKaiser/sbc-bench/Results.md

 ## Explanations

 * *7-zip* number is an averaged **multi threaded** score from 3 consecutive `7z b` runs.
 Only relevant for server workloads where stuff happens in parallel.
-Check the links for single threaded results (on big.LITTLE SoCs individually) to get an idea how most typical (single threaded) workloads perform
+Check the links for single threaded results (on big.LITTLE SoCs individually) to get an idea how most typical (single threaded) workloads perform. **Attention:** all single-threaded 7-zip results made prior to v0.8.5 are somewhat flawed since execution happened pinned to a single core but with as much threads as cores available.
+With up to 4 cores the effect is negligible but with 6 or 8 cores the difference in scores is up to 7%.
+That's why all sbc-bench results made with CPUs featuring more than 8 cores have been removed in Nov 2021 and need to be resubmitted.
 * *AES-128 (16 byte)* is a **single threaded** encryption score with very small chunks of data (useful to get an idea how initialization overhead influences crypto performance with small packets).
 On big.LITTLE SoCs numbers show big core performance
 * *AES-256 (16 KB)* is a **single threaded** encryption score with rather huge chunks of data.
 On big.LITTLE SoCs numbers show big core performance
 * *memcpy* and *memset* are tinymembench measurements for memory bandwidth.
 On big.LITTLE SoCs numbers show big core performance